New York Knicks: 1975–1985: Post-championship years

-1985–2000: the Patrick Ewing era
+1985–2000: The Patrick Ewing era

 Patrick Ewing played for the Knicks from 1985 to 2000, leading them to the Finals in 1994 and 1999.

 In the summer of 1985, the Knicks were entered into the first-ever NBA draft lottery.
 The Knicks ended up winning the number one pick in that year's NBA draft.
 They used the pick to select star center Patrick Ewing of Georgetown University.
 In Ewing's first season with the Knicks, he led all rookies in scoring (20 points per game) and rebounds (9 rebounds per game), and he won the NBA Rookie of the Year Award.
 The team would not fare as well, though, as they struggled to a 23–59 record in his first season.

 During Ewing's second season, the team started with a 4–12 record and head coach Hubie Brown was dismissed in favor of assistant Bob Hill.
 Under Hill, the Knicks had brief successes but went on to lose seventeen of their twenty-one final games of the season to finish 20–46 under Hill and 24–58 on the season.
 Hill was dismissed at season's end.

-The team immediately turned around in the 1987–88 season with the hiring of Rick Pitino as head coach, who, only months prior to his hiring, led Providence College to the Final Four, turning around a program that had struggled prior to his arrival.
+The team immediately turned around in the 1987–88 season with the hiring of Rick Pitino as head coach, who, only months prior to his hiring, had led Providence College to the Final Four, turning around a program that had struggled prior to his arrival.
 Combined with the selection of point guard Mark Jackson, who won the NBA Rookie of the Year Award and garnered MVP consideration, in the draft and with Ewing's consistently stellar play, the Knicks made the playoffs with a record of 38–44, where they were defeated by the Celtics in the first round.